USF Campus Safety Awareness Week

-The University of South Florida Police Department, USF Department of Emergency Management, and the USF Community Emergency Response Team will host the second annual National Campus Safety Day event.
-The event provides an opportunity educate the campus community on safety, disaster preparedness, and crime prevention.
+In honor of National Campus Safety Awareness Month, the University of South Florida Police Department, USF Department of Emergency Management, and the USF Community Emergency Response Team host the annual USF Campus Safety Week.
+Numerous safety related trainings are provided free of charge to the USF community throughout the week, and the week culminates in the annual USF Campus Safety Day event.
+The event provides an opportunity to educate the campus community on safety, disaster preparedness, and crime prevention.

-A number of activities are planned, including: impaired driving simulations, motor vehicle crash rollover simulations, fire extinguisher demonstrations, and K-9 demonstrations.
-Specialized equipment like SWAT Team gear and bomb detection technology, along with fire department and law enforcement vehicles will be on display.
+Activities include: impaired driving simulations, motor vehicle crash rollover simulations, fire extinguisher demonstrations, and K-9 demonstrations.
+Specialized equipment like SWAT Team gear and bomb detection technology, along with fire department and law enforcement vehicles on display.
 Law enforcement, fire rescue, and emergency management personnel will be on-hand to answer questions and talk about their work.